lavaeater/suburban-commando/README.md

 ## Shooting
 ### Mechanics
 So, for now the weapon is quite tightly coupled to the player, but it is there.
 There is a poor effect when hitting something, but it is there.
 The enemy that I so happened to create is also there and can not only take damage, but also die.
+There is a signal for death and taking damage, meaning that the enemy could in fact blink or something when taking a hit.
+Very cool.

 ## Level 1